Randolph County, Indiana

 Randolph County is a county located in the central section of U.S. state of Indiana, on its eastern border with Ohio.
-As of 2010, the population was 26,171.
+As of 2020, the population was 24,502.
 The county seat is Winchester.

 History

 The Indiana General Assembly authorized the formation of Randolph County from Wayne County in January 1818, to take effect in August 1818.
-The county was almost certainly named for Randolph County, North Carolina, where the area's first settlers came from.
+According to "The History of Randolph County in 1882" by Ebenezer Tucker, The county was named for Randolph County, Indiana Territory, which later became Randolph County, Illinois, which was named in honor of Edmund Randolph, Governor of Virginia.
+The county may also have been named for Randolph County, North Carolina, where the area's first settlers came from.
 That county was named for Peyton Randolph, the first President of the Continental Congress under the Articles of Confederation.

 Between 1820 and 1824, the county's territory extended to the Michigan boundary; consequently, the plat for the town of Fort Wayne (now a city) is recorded in Randolph County's Recorder's Office.
 Randolph County's population grew rapidly in the early years of the nineteenth century.
 It became known as a progressive community, with many residents coming from the mid-Atlantic and northern tier free states.
 Numerous members of the Society of Friends (Quakers) lived here, and they supported public education and abolitionism.

 The county was the site of three settlements developed by free African Americans, and by 1845 there were about 500 people of color here.
 The most famous, the Greenville Settlement, in Greensfork Township, was in the southeast part of the county and straddled the state line, also partially in Darke County, Ohio.
 It was the site of the Union Literary Institute, founded in 1846 by Quakers and free people of color.
 It was primarily for black students of the area, but also accepted whites as one of the first racially integrated schools in the United States.
 Other predominately black settlements were Cabin Creek, about 10 miles southwest of Winchester, Indiana; and Snow Hill, between Winchester and Lynn, Indiana.